AVA LONDON Festival 2025 – pushing the boundaries of contemporary culture

 Because this venue is about to redefine Camden’s music scene for decades to come

-Yet next month, despite it all, Camden’s iconic KOKO will reopen as a temple of live music, the likes of which seems certain to raise the bar for top venues the world over.
-The ambition for the completely revamped venue means it’s going to be a huge deal for the local music and culture landscape, and that makes us genuinely excited for what lies ahead.
+Yet next month (April 2022), despite it all, Camden’s iconic KOKO will reopen as a temple of live music, the likes of which seems certain to raise the bar for top venues the world over.
+The ambition for the completely revamped venue means it’s going to be a huge deal for the local music and cultural landscape, and that makes us genuinely excited for what lies ahead.

 Alongside the vast main auditorium, of which many locals will have fond, if rather rough-and-ready memories of cheap midweek beers n’ bands in the crumbling old theatre space of the Camden Palace years, there will be a second 200-capacity venue up in the new Fly Tower, which sounds incredible, plus seven more performance spaces dotted throughout.